goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 There is a missing bridge between the beautiful simplification and more low level complex idea.
 That is the gap I have tried to fix in this blog.

-- Starting with the simple **idea** behind diffusion models
+- Starting with the simple [**idea**](#the-genius-artist) behind diffusion models
-- A full section dedicated to the **maths** for the curious minds
+- A full section dedicated to the [**maths**](#the-dreaded-mathematics) for the curious minds
-- Understanding each component and **coding** it out
+- Understanding each component and [**coding**](#the-code) it out

-Each section of the blog has been influenced by works by pioneering ML practitioners and the link to their blog/video/article is linked in the very beginning of the respective section.
+Each section of the blog has been influenced by works of pioneering ML practitioners and the link to their blog/video/article is linked in the very beginning of the respective section.

 ## How this Blog is Structured

-First we talk about a very high level idea of diffusion models understanding how they work.
+First we will discuss the very high level idea of diffusion models, understanding how they work.
 In doing so we will be personifying each component of the whole pipeline.

 Once we have a general idea of the pipeline, We will dive into the ML side of those sections.

 Many sections of the diffusion model pipeline are mathematics heavy, hence I have added a completely different section for that.
 Which is included after we understand the ML components.
 You can understand how diffusion models work (if you believe in some assumptions without looking at the proof) along with the code, without the maths.
-But I will still recommend going through the Mathematical ideas behind it, because they are essential for text to image research.
+But I will still recommend going through the mathematical ideas behind it, because they are essential for text to image research.

 After Understanding everything, we will code it out.
-As it is substantially harder to keep the blog to a readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function) Wherever I do not explicitly code a section out.
+As it is substantially harder to keep the blog to a readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function) which can help you train the entire pipeline from scratch.

 Inference with Diffusion model deserves an entirely different blog of it's own, as I hope to finish this blog in a reasonable time.
-I have added links in the end ([Misc](#misc--references)) to where you can further learn how to make the best diffusion model art and get better at it.
+I have added links in the [end](#misc--references) where you can further learn how to make the best diffusion model art and get better at it.

 Let us begin!!

 ## The Genius Artist

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/1.webp) Imagine you have a super special artist friend, whom you tell your ideas and he instantly generates amazing images out of it.
-Let's name him Dali
+Let's name him Dali.

-![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/2.webp) The way Dali starts his work is, that he first has a canvas, he listens to your instructions then creates an artwork.
+![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/2.webp) The way Dali starts his work is; He first has a canvas, he then listens to your instructions using which he creates art.
 (The canvas looks a lot like noise rather than the traditional white, more on this later)

-But Dali has a big problem, that he cannot make big images, he tells you that he will only create images the size of your hand.
+But Dali has a big problem, he cannot make big images, he tells you that he will only create images the size of your hand.
 This is obviously not desirable.
-As for practical purposes you may want images the size of a wall, or a poster etc.
+As for practical purposes you may want images the size of a wall, or a poster.

 That is when a magic wand falls from the sky, and it has two modes Encoder(Compress size) and Decoder(Enlarge size).
 That gives you a great idea.
 You will start with the size of the canvas that you like, Encode it.
-Give the encoded canvas to Dali, he will make his art, And then you can decode the created art to get it back to the original shape you want.
+Give the encoded canvas to Dali, he will make his art, and then you can decode the created art to get it back to the original shape you want.

 This works and you are really happy.